LHRUN/paint-board/README.md

 ## Completed Features:
 + Drawing Mode
+  - FreeStyle
     - Provides 12 different styles of brushes, including Basic Brush, Rainbow Brush, Multi-Shape Brush, Multi-Material Brush, Pixel Brush, Multi-Color Brush, Text Brush, Multi-Line Connection Brush, Reticulate Brush, Multi-Point Connection Brush, Wiggle Brush, Thorn Brush.
 Satisfy the diversified drawing.
     - All brushes support color and brush width configuration, in addition to multi-shape, multi-material, multi-color and other brushes support custom configuration.
+  - ShapeDraw
+    - A variety of common shapes are provided for drawing, with support for multi-point segments and arrows.
+The shapes support border and fill styles.
 + Eraser Mode
   - Eraser mode linearly erases all content and supports linear width configuration.
 + Select Mode
   - In the selection mode, you can frame the drawing content by clicking on it.
 The click handle supports dragging, zooming and rotating operations, providing flexible editing.
   - Selecting images supports multiple filter configurations.
-  - Support for font settings when selecting text.
+  - Supports font and style settings when selecting text.
   - Layer settings are supported for all drawings, including Move Layer Up, Move Layer Down, Move to Top, and Move to Bottom.
   - All drawings support transparency configurations.
 + Drawing Board Configuration
   - Drawing board support for configuring background color and transparency configurations.
+  - The drawing board supports customized width and height configurations.
   - Supports painting caching, enabling caching will improve painting performance in the presence of large amounts of painted content, while disabling caching will improve canvas sharpness.
+  - Added Guide Line drawing feature.
 + Multifunction Menu
   - The bottom left button shows the current zoom ratio in real time, click it to reset the zoom ratio.
   - The list of buttons in the center, in order from left to right, are: Undo, Redo, Copy Current Selection, Delete Current Selection, Draw Text, Upload Image, Clear Drawing, Save as Image, and Open File List.